gyuho/learn/doc/etcd_raft_algorithm/README.md

    `candidate`**, **incrementing its current `term` index(number)**, and **resetting its `election timer`**.
-5. **`Candidate` first votes for itself** and **sends `RequestVote` RPCs** to other servers(followers).
-A follower as a voter deny its voting if its own log is more up-to-date than `candidate`'s.
+5. **`Candidate` first votes for itself** and **sends `RequestVote` RPCs** to other servers(followers). `RequestVote` RPC includes `candidate`'s log information so that a follower can deny its voting if the follower's log is more up-to-date than `candidate`'s. *Raft* compares log's index and `term` number to determine the up-to-date log.
 6. Then the **`candiate`** either:
 	- **_becomes the leader_** by *winning the election* when it gets **majority of votes**.
 Then it must send out the heartbeat messages to others